vipinkundal/huggingface-docker-suggestions/README.md

 # Using huggingface model to get suggestions.

-# It will use docker container to run api which will return results
+-- It will use docker container to run hugging-face model with fastapi to get suggestions or best options available from the list options.